-For the foregoing reasons, the Court will enter separate orders denying the Town's Motion for Judgment on the Pleadings with respect to Count III and entering summary judgment in favor of Mr. Ames and Ms. French on Counts IV and V. Following entry of those orders, the sole surviving claim shall be Count III.
+For the foregoing reasons, the Court will enter separate orders denying the Motions for Judgment with respect to Count III and entering summary judgment in favor of Mr. Ames and Ms. French on Counts IV and V. Following entry of those orders, the sole surviving claim shall be Count III.